ECCC-MSC/open-data/canada.ca_upcoming/msc-geomet/readme_en.md

 ## Usage

-Information on using these services and examples are available on the [how-to page](../how-to/readme_en.md).
+Information on using these services and examples are available on the [usage overview page](../usage-overview/readme_en.md).

 ## Announcement mailing list